entroform/style-chemistry/docs/concepts.md

 ### Set

-A set is the building block of the entire system.
+Set is the "building blocks" of the entire Style Chemistry system.
 It is a map that contains 3 fields: `set`, `selectors`, and `default`.

 An example of an Element Set: